-There is a Christian service in the Chapel on Saturday mornings at 10am.
+There is a Christian service in the Hospital Chapel on Tuesday mornings from 9.45am to 10.15am.
 The Chapel may also be used at any time for personal prayers.
-A prayer-mat is provided for Muslims.
-Please ask staff or call at the chapel for a most up-to-date leaflet concerning Spiritual Care at St George's Park.
+A prayer-mat and wudu ablution facilities are provided for Muslims.
+Please ask staff or call at the chapel for a most up-to-date leaflet concerning Spiritual Care at St Nicholas Hospital.